magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ## Step 5: Engineering a superior metric with LLM-as-a-Judge

 The failure analysis above showed that a simplistic, rule-based approach for "completeness" wasn't enough.
-I wanted to expermint with "LLM-as-a-judge" pattern as this hopefully could result in better sensitivity to my chosen aspects.
+I wanted to experiment with "LLM-as-a-judge" pattern as this hopefully could result in better sensitivity to my chosen aspects.

 Why should "LLM-as-a-judge" work, in theory?
 If the LLM is able to tell good outputs from bad ones, why can't it just generate a better output to start with?
 The key point is that for most tasks, evaluation is a one-way function: it's a lot easier to say what score an output should get than it would be to say what output would get some score.
 This makes a generate-and-evaluate loop fundamentally more powerful than a single step of generation.